elastic/kibana/src/plugins/charts/public/services/palettes/README.md

 # Palette Service

-The `palette` service offers a collection of palettes which can be used to consistently assign colors to various parts of charts.
-All palettes implement a uniform interface, allowing a consumer to implement it in a generic way and exposing a palette picker to the user to switch palettes easily.
+The `palette` service offers a collection of palettes which implement a uniform interface for assigning colors to charts.
+The service provides methods for switching palettes easily.
 It's used by the x-pack plugins `canvas` and `lens`.

 Each palette is allowed to store some state as well which has to be handled by the consumer.